 The Full-body Scanners Market is projected to grow from USD 153 million in 2022 to USD 302 million by 2027, at a CAGR of 14.5% during the forecast period.
 The dynamics of the Full-body scanners market are influenced by events in the aerospace industry and global trade.
 With advancements in technology, the full-body scanners that will be adopted in transport facilities and critical infrastructures are expected to increase.
 New technologies are being adopted to make full-body scanners more advanced and efficient.
 These factors will also drive the market in the future.

 To know about the assumptions considered for the study download the pdf brochure

-Full-body Scanners Market by End-Use Sector (Transport, Critical Infrastructure), Technology (X-ray, Millimeter Wave), Output (Single View, Dual View, 3D), Detection (Manual, Automatic), Component (Hardware, Software), and Region - Global Forecast to 2025
+Full-Body Scanners Market by End Use (Transport, Critical Infrastructure), Technology (X-ray, millimeter wave), Type (single view, dual view, 3D), Detection (Manual, Automatic) Component (Hardware, Software) and Region - Global Forecast to 2027

 Mr. Aashish Mehra

 Northbrook, IL 60062

 This FREE sample includes market data points, ranging from trend analyses to market estimates & forecasts.
 See for yourself.SEND ME A FREE SAMPLE